 - The cover image shows Maggino di Gabriello, a Jewish entrepreneur, demonstrating a new method of silk production to Christian gentlewomen.
 From his Dialoghi...sopra l'utili sue inventioni circa la seta; published Rome, 1588 (Biblioteca Nazionale Centrale di Firenze.)

-- A letter from "Benedetto Blanis heb.o" (hebreo) to Don Giovanni dei Medici, featuring the name of God in Hebrew (Florence, Archivio di Stato).
+- A letter from "Benedetto Blanis heb.o" (hebreo) to Don Giovanni dei Medici, featuring the name of God in Hebrew (

 - "by the Great God" - in Italian and Hebrew.